Cognitive Biases

 Zeigarnik effect

-That uncompleted or interrupted tasks are remembered better than completed ones
+The tendency to remember unfinished or interrupted tasks better than completed ones.

 RecallAssociation